microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 }
 ```

-Next, we will write the `evaluate` method that will take in the audio data, convert it to `ORTValue`, and perform inference with the model.
-Then, take the output of the model and extract probabilities.
+Next, we will write the `evaluate` method.
+First, it will take the audio data and convert it to `ORTValue`.
+Then, it will perform inference with the model.
+Lastly, It will extract logits from the output and apply softMax to get probabilities.

 ```swift